 Guide To Success

-During the strategic exchange appointments, it is common to see senior executives of major retail organizations meet with their counterparts from leading CPG or pharmaceutical companies.
+During the strategic exchange appointments, it is common to see senior executives of major retail and pharmacy organizations meet with their counterparts from leading CPG or pharmaceutical companies.
 The meetings are vibrant, the exchanges are sometimes animated, and the results can be profound.

 Specific appointments between retailers and manufacturers, with preset agendas, are recommended and are normally made well in advance of the meeting.
 In order to maximize the meeting’s value, plan on starting early, attending every function you can, and staying through the entire event.
 We encourage associate members to contact the specific companies and individuals you would like to meet with during the Annual Meeting.